wiggles35/CServer/README.md

 ## Errata

-We are currently unaware of anything that does not work (quite) right, aside from memory that is still reachable.
+We are currently unaware of anything that does not work.

 ## Contributions